Murder mystery!

 In our survey of biblical pro-life ethics, we’ve seen right from the beginning how God feels about murder.
 But what about when a murder is unsolved, when a killer or victim remains unknown, when there are no witnesses and insufficient clues for assigning guilt?

 Deuteronomy 21:1-9 takes up the problem of murder mysteries.
-In this passage, God gave Israel instructions detailing what to do when a body was found and it’s apparent the victim had been slain but the killer was unknown.
+In this passage, God gave Israel instructions detailing what to do when a body was found and it’s apparent the victim was slain but the killer was unknown.
 He seems equally or much more concerned, however, with the spiritual implications of unsolved murder than about the identity and punishment of killers.

 Observations

 Notice first the nature of the investigation.
-It was not focused on clues but on determining which town was nearest the site where the dead corpse was found.
+It was not focused on clues but on determining which town was nearest the site where the corpse was found.

 A heifer is a young, female cow that has yet to give birth to a calf or to give milk.
 In this case, it would also be heifer that had not yet been set to work plowing, threshing, or hauling loads.